Overview of Patent Law, Trademark Law, and Copyright Law

 Trends in Patent & Employment Law Litigation

-Once a patent is granted by the government, it excludes others from making, using or selling the invention.
-The recent trend in patent litigation favors accused infringers and has inevitably shaken up this practice field.
+Once a patent is granted by the government, it excludes others from making, using, or selling the invention.
+The recent trend in patent litigation favors accused infringes and has inevitably shaken up this practice field.
 We are also seeing that California courts scrutinizing litigants who settle their patent disputes because such settlements are allegedly creating an unreasonable restraint on trade.

-In California’s high-tech economy, companies often seek assignments of their employee’s patents, or hire certain employees to obtain their patents.
-Usually these arrangements are the subject of contracts between employer and employee.
-When employers fail to live up to their end of the bargain, though, employees can rescind their assignments or obtain damages.
+In California’s high-tech economy, companies often seek assignments of their employee’s patents or hire certain employees to obtain their patents.
+Usually, these arrangements are the subject of contracts between employer and employee.
+When employers fail to live up to their end of the bargain, employees can rescind their assignments or obtain damages.

 Trends in Trade Secrets Law & Employment Law Litigation

-In California, the Uniform Trade Secrets Act, the Business and Professions Code (contracts in restraint of trade) and the Labor Code (employer owns trade secrets created by employee) are utilized by courts to preside over trade secret litigation.
+In California, the Uniform Trade Secrets Act, the Business and Professions Code (contracts in restraint of trade), and the Labor Code (employer owns trade secrets created by the employee) are utilized by courts to preside over trade secret litigation.